The Collection of The National Quilt Museum

 Why should you donate a quilt to The National Quilt Museum?
 First of all, preservation is always our foremost concern, but it is only part of the benefit of having your quilt selected for our collection.
 Secondly, the attention your quilt will receive is astounding.
 Annually, our collection can be seen by over a million people, both in person and online, through our gallery and traveling exhibitions; print and digital promotions and publications; and educational programs and classes for children and adults.

-To have your quilt considered for The Collection of The National Quilt Museum, simply email two (2) photos of your quilt (1. full size & 2. close-up) to our Museum Curator Rachael Baar at email@example.com.
-Your email must include the following:
+The National Quilt Museum is happy to consider your quilt for the collection, if it was made after 1980.
+(The museum does not collect antique or vintage quilts.)
+Please email two (2) photos of your quilt (1. full size & 2. close-up) to our Museum Curator Rachael Baar at firstname.lastname@example.org.
+Your email must also include the following:

 - Your name.